klbrabec/BC_WK_15_Challenge_CitiBike_Analysis/README.md

 ### Results
-Visualization of the various measures can be found in the Tableau story that is posted on the Tableau Public site. [link to dashboard](https://public.tableau.com/app/profile/kellie.brabec/viz/Week15Challenge-CitiBikeRideAnalysis/RideAnalysis#1)
+Visualization of the various measures can be found in the Tableau story that is posted on the Tableau Public site. [link to Tableau Public](https://public.tableau.com/app/profile/kellie.brabec/viz/Week15Challenge-CitiBikeRideAnalysis/RideAnalysis#1)

 #### Total Number of Rides:
 There were a total of 2,344,224 rides in August 2019.